aws-actions/configure-aws-credentials/README.md

         aws-region: us-east-2
 ```

+See [action.yml](action.yml) for the full documentation for this action's inputs and outputs.

 ## Credentials

 We recommend following [Amazon IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) for the AWS credentials used in GitHub Actions workflows, including: